All Guides

 What can be automated

 Some review tasks are mechanical.
 They follow rules.
-They can be automated completely:
+They can be automated completely.
+Humans should not spend review time on these categories.

 Automatable Review Tasks